flitz-be/landing-page/content/faq/_index.md

 - Open the app and click withdraw.
 Your wallet should open automatically.
 For withdrawal using the web client, copy paste an invoice in the [web client](https://app.flitz.be).
 - After confirming in your wallet, you will receive your funds.
 Congratulations!
 {{</ faq >}}
+{{< faq "What information do we collect and why?" >}}
+Because we are a regulated company in Belgium that convert euro to bitcoin on behalf of our customers, we collect the following information from our customers when they sign up:

+- E-mail
+- Full name
+- Country of residence

+When you send us a bank transfer, we get this information as well, so giving us this information at sign-up time allows us to check this information, but you are not giving up information that would not be available to us anyway when you are using our platform.
+{{</ faq >}}
 {{< faq "What wallets are supported?" >}}
 You can use any wallet on the web client by copy-pasting an LN invoice, but for the best user experience on mobile we recommend the following wallets: